troyzhxu/vue-okay-admin/README.md

 [![license](https://img.shields.io/github/license/anncwb/vue-vben-admin.svg)](LICENSE)

-<h1>Vue vben admin</h1>
+<h1>Vue Okay Admin</h1>
 </div>

 **English** | [中文](./README.zh-CN.md)

 ## Introduction

-Vue Vben Admin is a free and open source middle and back-end template.
+Vue Okay Admin is a free and open source middle and back-end template.
 Using the latest `vue3`, `vite2`, `TypeScript` and other mainstream technology development, the out-of-the-box middle and back-end front-end solutions can also be used for learning reference.

 ## Feature